MihirLuthra/bash_option_parser/README.md

 store all the valid options along with their schema.
-This is meant to be passed to parse_options_detailed() so that it can use option data to print the usage. e.g.,
+This is meant to be passed to parse_options_detailed() so that it can use option data to print the usage.
+This name should not be any of the <a href="#reserved-associative-array-names">reserved associative array names</a>. e.g.,

 <pre>